ErikNgigi/ericngigi.com/content/_index.md

 ## Welcome !

 I'm a software developer who creates open-source projects.
-I like anime, asian-tings and I am an awesome drumist.

 This is my digital garden.